kenjdavidson/kenjdavidson.content/posts/2021/01/01/year-in-review/index.md

 ## Health & Fitness

-Putting this first isn't meant to take away from how much Carson has accomplished in school, nor how much Sue has accomplished at work; it's just that 2020 has been a pretty solid year for me committing to my goals of getting in shape, and I'm pretty damned proud.
+Putting this first isn't meant to take away from how much Carson has accomplished in school; nor how much Sue has accomplished at work; it's just that 2020 has been a pretty solid year for me committing to my goals of getting in shape, and I'm pretty damned proud.
 In late 2019 I made a decision (after running out or breath carrying Carson upstairs) that I would commit to:

 - Losing some weight
 - Getting better cardio